-Figure 13 Age and building code distribution of dwellings (Statistics Norway and Multiconsult) above shows how the Norwegian residential building stock is distributed by age.
+Figure 15 above shows how the Norwegian residential building stock is distributed by age.
 The same statistics are adjusted by new intervals available by using statistics on building area (Bygningsarealstatistikken).
-The figure shows how buildings finished in 2012 and later (and built according to TEK10) amount to 8 % of the total stock.
-Adding the small residential buildings built under the TEK07 code, 1 %, the total qualifying dwellings accounts for 10 % of the total stock.
-Based on theoretical energy demand in the same building stock, the same 8 % of the stock makes up for only 4 % of the energy demand in residential buildings and 3 % of the related CO2- emissions.
+The figure shows how buildings finished in 2012 and later (and built according to TEK10 and TEK17) amount to 9% of the total stock.
+Adding the small residential buildings built under the TEK07 code, 1%, the total qualifying dwellings accounts for 11% of the total stock.
+Based on theoretical energy demand in the same building stock, the same 11 % of the stock makes up for only 4% of the energy demand in residential buildings and 3.7% of the related CO2- emissions.
 The difference between energy demand and CO2-emissions are due to the slightly less CO2-intensive heating solutions in newer buildings.

-Figure 14 The building stock's relative share of energy demand dependent on building year and code (Statistics Norway and Multiconsult)
+Figure 16 The building stock's relative share of energy demand dependent on building year and code (Statistics Norway and Multiconsult)

-Figure 15 The building stock's relative share of $CO_2$ -emissions related to energy demand dependent on building year and code (Statistics Norway and Multiconsult)
+Figure 17 The building stock's relative share of $CO_2$ -emissions related to energy demand dependent on building year and code (Statistics Norway and Multiconsult)